bobrippling/ps4bot/README.md

 `pip install slackclient`

-Create a config file ./config.py with the following
+Create a config file, `./config.py` with the following contents:
 ```slack_token = "YOUR_TOKEN_HERE"```

 # Running